isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Creating and saving a cohort
 ############################

-To create a cohort from Your Dashboard, click on the “Create Cohort” link.
+To create a cohort from Your Dashboard, if you do not have a cohort created, click on the “Create Cohort” link.
 This will take you to the cohort creation page.

+If you already have saved cohorts, they will be listed there.
+Click on the "Saved Cohorts" link and this will take you to the details of your saved cohorts.
+To create a new saved cohort, use the "Create New Cohort" button on the page listing your current saved cohorts.

 Cohort Creation Page
 ====================